Hubspot CMS Hub vs. Croct: which are the differences between these platforms?

 Native segmentation variables

-With CMS Hub, it is possible to create browsing experiences closer to the current user's session context.
+With HubSpot CMS, it is possible to create browsing experiences closer to the current user's session context.
 This kind of segmentation may be enough in simpler test cases.
 However, the more you know your audience, the greater the number of hypotheses on what best resonates with users.

 This is why Croct considers the whole user's journey at website optimizations.
 With Croct's user profile and browsing data enrichment, you can define the audience based on the following parameters: